 You had us at puppets and patio furniture, which are the two main features at this theatre.
 The Puppet Theater isn’t technically a restaurant, but they do serve coffee and ice cream.
 If you’re entertaining a niece or nephew, your own kids, or even an adventurous first date, this is definitely a place to hit up.

 Whoever came up with the idea for this place was either really into the forestry program at CSU, or really high on acid.
 Probably both.
-Wanna go to a bar and pretend we’re camping with gnomes and fairies?
-Welp, here you go.
-Aside for the Friday the 13th/Crystal Lake vibe this place gives off, the Forest Room is a great change of pace in the LoHi area, and the hooch tastes just like the stuff everywhere else.
-Not sure what they're doing in the treehouse room just off and above the outdoor seating area, but it's probably best we don't know.
+Aside for the Friday the 13th/Crystal Lake vibe this place gives off, the Forest Room is a great change of pace in the LoHi area, and the drinks taste just as good as they do everywhere else.
+Not sure what they’re doing in the treehouse room just off and above the outdoor seating area, but it’s probably best we don’t know.